 The text refers explicitly to an illustration of the drum.
 While the shorter redaction is accompanied by such an illustration, the longer redaction has three illustrations, the first of which contains two renderings of the same drum in a reduced scale.
 These two are clearly meant to be identical, and are also quite similar to the drum illustration in the shorter redaction, but the differences cannot be fully explained by the constraint of their smaller scale.
 None of them are fully consistent with the textual description.

 The illustration is in a comic-strip format, with the Sámi first beating the drum, then lying “asleep” underneath it while being visited by a devil.
 The legends read Här slåhr lappen på Sin Spåå trumba (Here the Sámi beats his sortilege drum) and Häär ligger lappen vnder trumban (Here the Sámi lies under the drum).
 Note that the illustrator does not work from personal experience, and knows less than the author about the subject matter.
-This is clear from the fact that the hammer is drawn like a carpenter’s hammer, while the text describes it as bifurcated and made of bone (in reality it would have been made from reindeer horn, though).
+This is clear from the fact that the hammer is drawn like a carpenter’s hammer, while the text describes it as bifurcated and made of bone.

 The drum illustration in the shorter version, manuscript S 163 in Uppsala University Library, flanked by the two drum images extracted from the illustration above.
 I have coloured the legends red for clarity, they are originally written in the same ink as the illustration itself.

 This leaves three sets of information about the appearance of the drumskin: the written account, the drawings and the labels beside them.
 The former consists mainly of the already quoted part, but also a later reference, while the latter two exists in three versions.
-While the drawings seems to largely be derivative of the text, it contains enough details absent from this that is consistent with real drums that they can be dismissed as evidence.
+While the drawings seems to largely be derivative of the text, they contain enough details consistent with real drums absent from the text that they cannot be altogether dismissed as evidence.
 The table below summarises the presence and identification of figures from these sources.

 |Apostles||Apostlar||☑ Apostlar||☑ Apostlar||☑ Apostlar|